 - Timeframe for implementing the identified strategies

-We believe proactive risk mitigation combined with excellent forecasting and contingency management will ensure the completed project will represent the best value for our clients, user groups, and the neighbourhood.
+This proactive risk mitigation, combined with excellent forecasting and contingency management ensures every completed project represents the best value for our clients, user groups, and all stakeholders involved.

 Planning & Development

-Throughout pre-construction of every project we draw on our experience to advise the team on appropriate contingency budgets and overall project schedule, and update the team on both at each design interval.
-This ensures that the design team is tailoring the scope and complexity of the project appropriately, that time and effort is not wasted in redesign, and that stakeholder expectations remain in line with project constraints.
-Our input on constructability and pre-tender detailing, to optimize the design while reflecting the team’s risk mitigation strategies, has assisted our Project Teams in the development of innovative solutions that significantly reduce risk, construction cost and schedule.
+Throughout the Pre-Construction Phase of every project, Unitech draws on their extensive experience to advise the Project Team on appropriate contingency budgets and the overall project schedule.
+Updates are provided to the team at each phase of design.
+This ensures the design team is tailoring the scope and complexity of the project appropriately, that time and effort is not wasted in redesign, and that stakeholder expectations remain in line with project constraints.
+Our input on constructability and pre-tender detailing, to optimize the design while reflecting the team’s risk mitigation strategies, has assisted our Project Teams in the development of innovative solutions that significantly reduce risk, construction costs and improve the schedule.
 At Unitech, fixed budgets are ‘business as usual’ and we have become experts at forecasting prudent contingency allowances at all stages of the project.
 The combination of total clarity in reporting and active scheduling throughout the construction process allows us to add ‘wish list’ items at the appropriate time.
-This ensures completion of the maximum facility possible within a fixed budget, or minimizes the cost of a project with fixed scope and quality requirements, whichever is the priority of our Client.
+These key steps ensure our Clients receive maximum value for their project, while always maintaining their priorities of scope, quality and budget.

 All of our public tenders are posted on BC Bid (http://www.bcbid.gov.bc.ca/open.dll/welcome), the standard bid website for most BC Public Institutional projects.
 All projects posted onto BC Bid’s website get distributed to other electronic tender websites, including Bid Central.
 Public tenders provide our Clients a broader range of trades bidding on their projects, which results in increased competition, creating savings for our Clients.
 We offer our clients the choice of closing tenders in our own Unitech offices, utilizing our proven and audited public tender closing procedures.
 If requested, we can also close tenders in our Client’s own offices, or do so through external electronic bid closing options.